super3-9dev/gmail-notifier/README.md

     so I wondered how it could do that.

 ### Privacy
     Gmail™ is a trademark of Google .
-Blue Bell has no relationship or partnership with Gmail.
+Nova Pure Speed has no relationship or partnership with Gmail.
 We use Gmail RSS APIs and show notifications.

 ### Built with